jmarksk/RealEstateProject2/README.md

 #### Methodology/Other models

-- **Next model**: Add to baseline, variables with price correlation greater than .25 and sqft_living correlation less than .75 to increase rsquared.
+- **Second model**: Add to baseline, variables with price correlation greater than .25 and sqft_living correlation less than .75 to increase rsquared.
 Big non-linearity issue, maybe heterskedaticity issue.
 Some heteroskedacity in predictor/residual plots.
 Non-normality in dep.     distribution and some also in indep. var. distributions.

 - **Third Model**: Log price/sqft living variables based on non-linearity issues (in residual plots and part regress) and non- normal issues in histograms.
 There still are non-linearity issues, and maybe heterskedaticity.
 Heteroskedaticity is improved in logged indep and logged dep. variables but persists in other independent variables (e.g. patio/gar)